azadbolour/boardgame/scala-server/README.md

 - Implement pass - swap takes list.

-- Test with small boards to reach end of game.

 - Report sack size or empty in UI.

 - UI check for noMorePlays and disable all plays.